influxdata/docs-v2/content/influxdb/v2.0/organizations/buckets/_index.md

 ---

 A **bucket** is a named location where time series data is stored.
-All buckets have a **retention policy**, a duration of time that each data point persists.
+All buckets have a **retention period**, a duration of time that each data point persists.
 A bucket belongs to an organization.

 The following articles provide information about managing buckets: